mas-bandwidth/yojimbo/README.md

 **libyojimbo** is a new, easy-to-use library for creating secure client/server network protocols over UDP.

 It is designed around the networking requirements of competitive realtime multiplayer games such as first person shooters and action games.
-As such it provides the absolute fastest, most time critical networking layer over UDP, supports client/server architecture with up to 64 players per-dedicated game server.
+As such it provides the absolute fastest, most time critical networking layer over UDP, with a client/server architecture supporting up to 64 players per-dedicated server instance.

 The library is under active development and is is being extended to provide all the standard functionality expected from a professional grade network protocol such as: reliable-ordered messages and data blocks, compressed packets, packet aggregation, packet fragmentation and reassembly.